810Teams/video-game-sales/README.md

 This project is mainly about doing data analysis.
 We've chosen the title "Video Game Sales" for this project.

+___

+Branch: master
+Branch Instructions: Do not commit to this branch, unless it's a website update.

+___

 Group Members:
 - Teerapat K. (810Teams)
 - Supakit T. (POKINBKK)